rozek/node-red-flow-gpt4all-filtered/README.md

 Ideally, this page should be served from the same Node-RED server that also accepts the HTTP requests for GPT4All, but this is not strictly necessary.

-The input fields `Base URL`, `User Name` and `Password` can be used if web server and Node-RED server are at different locations: just enter the base URL of your Node-RED HTTP endpoint (without the trailing `alpaca`) and, if that server requires basic authentication, your user name and your password in the related input fields before you send your first prompt - otherwise, just leave all these fields empty.
+The input fields `Base URL`, `User Name` and `Password` can be used if web server and Node-RED server are at different locations: just enter the base URL of your Node-RED HTTP endpoint (without the trailing `gpt4all`) and, if that server requires basic authentication, your user name and your password in the related input fields before you send your first prompt - otherwise, just leave all these fields empty.

 The largest field will show a transcript of your current dialog with the inference node.